chriswong98/Java/README.md

 ![image](https://user-images.githubusercontent.com/42562789/169733811-3b2fe30c-235d-4d49-8733-202c89009a09.png)

 Ace can be treated as 1 point or 11 point.
-If the player can 21 points in total, he will win the game and the system shows BlackJack!
+If the player can gain 21 points in total, he will win the game and the system shows BlackJack!